 I'm excited to be able to spend more time with Andrea and our family.
 But that means for us to continue having a thriving marriage, we will have to make sure we are communicating clearly with each other.
 We have to work on making sure we are on the same page in how we want to spend our time and our money.
 It isn't that these things don't exist now, but I do think having more time to ourselves will require more work to keep these things where we want them to be.

 We might have more time to spend with our kids, but we also have to be cognitive about not violating their boundaries.

 And my guess is when we do reach financial independence, I will have to keep a close eye on my anxiety level towards our nest egg.
 Going through a bear market, even if I “know” I need to wait it out, could end up making these days miserable and stressful.

 We also might go into this phase thinking that we want to travel the world, only to realize that it is not what we want to do, which might require changing where we live and how we spend our money.

 The phrase “more money equals more problems” has merit.
 Some problems go away and are replaced by other issues — some of which might be much more difficult to solve.

 If we let our guard down and expect things to solve themselves magically, we could end up more miserable than we were before reaching financial independence!

 Life is More than Money

-The beauty about life is that we can pursue what matters most to us, regardless of where we are at in our financial journey.
+The beauty of life is that we can pursue what matters most to us, regardless of where we are in our financial journey.

-And getting a better sense in what makes us happy, and how we want to spend our time before we reach financial independence, should hopefully make that transition easier.
+And getting a better sense of what makes us happy, and how we want to spend our time before we reach financial independence, should hopefully make that transition easier.